kwanann/ITSolutionsSampleQuestions/Test1-WinformJSON/Readme.md

 There will be a button at the end of the form called "Complete validation".
 - When the end user clicks this button, it will generate a combined output
-- the outpue file should have the following filename format: \[input file name\]\_\[V(Current datetime in yyyyMMdd-HHmmss)] e.g if the input file is labresults.csv, the output filename will be labresults_v20200106-083722.csv

 ## 1.5 Output files